Welcome to the River Misbourne Project

 The River Misbourne at Church Mead

-The River Misbourne over-topped its bank here, flooding Church Mead for several weeks in both 2014 (right) and 2024 (far right).
+The River Misbourne over-topped its bank, flooding Church Mead for several weeks in both 2014 and 2024 (see photos).

 Church Mead flooding in 2014